kmalakoff/knockback-todos-app/README.md

 ### List Sorting

-Knockback's kb.CollectionObservable provides allow you to either use the Backbone.Collection's comparator-based sorting or to put the sorting under the control of the kb.CollectionObservable.
+Knockback's kb.CollectionObservable allows you to either use the Backbone.Collection's comparator-based sorting or to put the sorting under the control of the kb.CollectionObservable.

 kb.CollectionObservable sorting API allows sorting to be specified at creation like:
 ```coffeescript